 The Pink City.
 Maharaja palaces converted to hotels, Rajput craftsmanship, and the most concentrated heritage luxury hospitality in India.
 Where the Taj group invented hotel-as-palace luxury.

-"An 18th-century Maharaja palace restored to 14 suites — designed by Sabyasachi Mukherjee, with the most theatrical interior of any India palace hotel."
+"An 18th-century Maharaja palace restored to 14 suites, designed by Adil Ahmad, with the most theatrical interior of any India palace hotel."

-"Newly opened Anantara — 161 rooms in palace-inspired architecture near the Amer Fort, with full spa and the most modern luxury infrastructure in Jaipur."
+"Opened in 2024 in Sitapura, south Jaipur, palace-inspired architecture with a full spa, and the most modern luxury infrastructure in the city."

-Jaipur is India's defining anniversary destination — palace hotels in their original architecture, Rajput hospitality at its most theatrical.
-Rambagh Palace is the institutional anniversary choice — the former Maharaja of Jaipur's residence, with 47 acres of gardens, Polo Bar, and Suvarna Mahal dining room.
+Jaipur is India's defining anniversary destination, palace hotels in their original architecture, Rajput hospitality at its most theatrical.
+Rambagh Palace is the institutional anniversary choice, the former Maharaja of Jaipur's residence, with 47 acres of gardens, Polo Bar, and Suvarna Mahal dining room.
 The Oberoi Rajvilas on 32 acres is the most refined modern interpretation.
-Sujan Rajmahal Palace with Sabyasachi-designed interiors is the most theatrical option.
+Our head-to-head verdict on Oberoi and Taj rules for Rambagh in Jaipur.
+Sujan Rajmahal Palace with interiors by designer Adil Ahmad is the most theatrical option.
 Samode Haveli with hand-painted Rajasthani frescoes is the smaller boutique heritage alternative.

 All Anniversary Hotels →Jaipur honeymoons run on palace ceremonies and Rajput hospitality.
-The Oberoi Rajvilas with luxury tents on 32 acres is the most romantic choice — particularly during the cooler October–March months.
+The Oberoi Rajvilas with luxury tents on 32 acres is the most romantic choice, particularly during the cooler October, March months.
 Rambagh Palace offers the most prestigious palace setting.
-Sujan Rajmahal Palace with 14 suites in Sabyasachi-restored 18th-century palace architecture delivers the most theatrical honeymoon.
+Sujan Rajmahal Palace with 14 suites in an 18th-century palace restored by designer Adil Ahmad delivers the most theatrical honeymoon.

 39 rooms in a restored 175-year-old aristocratic mansion with hand-painted Rajasthani frescoes.
 Smaller and more intimate than Rambagh or Rajvilas.
 The boutique heritage choice.

-14 suites in an 18th-century Maharaja palace restored by Sabyasachi Mukherjee.
-The most theatrical interior of any India palace hotel — a fashion designer's vision applied to Rajput craft.
+14 suites in an 18th-century Maharaja palace restored by designer Adil Ahmad, who dressed the rooms in 46 custom wallpapers.
+The most theatrical interior of any India palace hotel, a designer's vision applied to Rajput craft.

 200 rooms in palace-inspired architecture by The Leela.
 Rajput craftsmanship, full destination spa, the most polished modern Leela palace property.
 Family-friendly infrastructure.

-161 rooms in palace-inspired architecture, opened recently by Anantara.
-The most modern luxury infrastructure in Jaipur.
+Opened in 2024 in Sitapura, south Jaipur, palace-inspired architecture by Anantara.
+The most modern luxury infrastructure in the city.
 Multiple restaurants, full spa.

 Rambagh / Bhawani Singh Road south of the Old City is where Rambagh Palace sits, with the most prestigious garden setting.
 Civil Lines is for Taj Jai Mahal Palace and Sujan Rajmahal.
 Goner Road outside the city is for Oberoi Rajvilas.
-Amer Road toward the Amer Fort holds Trident and Anantara.
-Old City / Pink City for Samode Haveli.
+Sitapura, south of the city, is where Anantara Jewel Bagh sits, the city's newest international-luxury arrival.
+Old City / Pink City holds Samode Haveli.
 The Pink City is the historic walled centre with Hawa Mahal, City Palace, and the major bazaars.
 The new districts and palace hotels surround it.

-Book Rambagh Palace, Oberoi Rajvilas, and Sujan Rajmahal 3–4 months ahead for October–March.
+Book Rambagh Palace, Oberoi Rajvilas, and Sujan Rajmahal 3, 4 months ahead for October, March.
 Christmas/New Year's books 6+ months ahead.
 Cancellation windows are typically 30 days.
-India tipping is generous compared to Europe — 10–15% standard at restaurants; ₹100–₹200 per service at hotel staff.
+India tipping is generous compared to Europe, 10, 15% standard at restaurants; ₹100, ₹200 per service at hotel staff.
 Most hotel restaurants are smart casual; jacket appreciated at the palace dining rooms (Suvarna Mahal, Polo Bar) for dinner.
+One honest caveat for romantics: original heritage suites can run smaller, darker and quirkier in plumbing than purpose-built rooms, so if you want a marble bathroom and a king bed over patina, the modern palaces (Rajvilas, Leela) suit better than the historic havelis.
+And note that Trident, Jaipur, Oberoi's mid-luxury property by Mansagar Lake, has been closed for a full renovation since July 2025 with no announced reopening date, so it is off this ranking until it reopens.

 90 minutes by air.
 The financial-capital pairing for any India trip.